 This section describes how to view and clear network rule files when creating a Linux private image from an ECS.

-The OS, as well as xen-pv and VirtIO drivers have been installed on the ECS.
+The OS, xen-pv and VirtIO drivers have been installed on the ECS.

 ls -l /etc/udev/rules.d

-Replace the italic parts in the command with actual values at your site.
+Replace the italic parts in the commands with actual values at your site.

 lsinitramfs /boot/initrd.img-3.19.0-25-generic|grep persistent|grep net